-- 3. Reporting: (a) If you apply for a grant under this competition, you must ensure that you have in place the necessary processes and systems to comply with the reporting requirements in 2 CFR part 170 should you receive funding under the competition.
-This does not apply if you have an exception under 2 CFR 170.110(b). - (b) At the end of your project period, you must submit a final performance report, including financial information, as directed by the Secretary.
+3. Reporting: (a) If you apply for a grant under this competition, you must ensure that you have in place the necessary processes and systems to comply with the reporting requirements in 2 CFR part 170 should you receive funding under the competition.
+This does not apply if you have an exception under 2 CFR 170.110(b).

+(b) At the end of your project period, you must submit a final performance report, including financial information, as directed by the Secretary.
 If you receive a multiyear award, you must submit an annual performance report that provides the most current performance and financial expenditure information as directed by the Secretary under 34 CFR 75.118.
 The Secretary may also require more frequent performance reports under 34 CFR 75.720(c).
-For specific requirements on reporting, please go to www.ed.gov/ fund/grant/apply/appforms/ appforms.html. - 4.
-Performance Measures: Under the Government Performance and Results Act of 1993, the Department has established a set of performance measures, including long-term measures, that are designed to yield information on various aspects of the effectiveness and quality of the Technical Assistance and Dissemination to Improve Services and Results for Children With Disabilities program.
-For purposes of this priority, the Center will use these measures, which focus on the extent to which projects provide highquality products and services, the relevance of project products and services to educational and early intervention policy and practice, and the use of products and services to improve educational and early intervention policy and practice.
+For specific requirements on reporting, please go to www.ed.gov/ fund/grant/apply/appforms/ appforms.html.

+4. Performance Measures: Under the Government Performance and Results Act of 1993, the Department has established a set of performance measures, including long-term measures, that are designed to yield information on various aspects of the effectiveness and quality of the Technical Assistance and Dissemination to Improve Services and Results for Children with Disabilities program.
+These measures are included in the application package and focus on the extent to which projects provide highquality products and services, the relevance of project products and services to educational policy and practice, and the use of products and services to improve educational policy and practice.